mapbox/node-pre-gyp/README.md

 3. `node-pre-gyp` will fetch the binary `.node` module and place it in the right place
 4. Assuming that all worked, you are done

-If a failure occurred and `--fallback-to-build` was used then `node-gyp rebuild` will be called.
+If a failure occurred and `--fallback-to-build` was used then `node-gyp rebuild` will be called to try to source compile the module.

 ## S3 Hosting